puppetlabs/puppetlabs-postgresql/README.md

 	$ psql -h my.postgres.server -U

 If you get an error message from these commands, it means that your permissions are set in a way that restricts access from where you’re trying to connect.
 That might be a good thing or a bad thing, depending on your goals.

+Advanced configuration setting parameters can be placed into `postgresql_puppet_extras.conf` (located in the same folder as `postgresql.conf`).
+You can manage that file as a normal puppet file resource, or however you see fit; which gives you complete control over the settings.
+Any value you specify in that file will override any existing value set in the templated version.
+For more details about server configuration parameters see http://www.postgresql.org/docs/9.2/static/runtime-config.html.

 ###Configuring the database